SoklyHour/Sokly_INF654/Assignment - Design a PWA Application Prototype/README.md

 # Micro Tracker

-INF654
+### INF654
-Sokly Hour
+### Sokly Hour
-Assignment - Design a PWA Application Prototype
+### Assignment - Design a PWA Application Prototype

 ## Project Title
-The Micro Tracker is a simple web application designed to help users track their meals and nutrient intake.
+The Micro Tracker is a web application designed to help users track their meals and nutrient intake.
 Users can easily add meals to their tracker, set daily calorie goals, and view their nutritional summary.

 ## Description
 ### Features